ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ~~~

 Since Message Framers pass from Preconnection to Listener or Connection, addition of
-Framers must happen before any operation that may result in the creation of a Connection.
+Framers must happen before any operation that might result in the creation of a Connection.

 #### Framing Meta-Data {#framing-meta}